Syndrome (video game): Gameplay

 The game is played in a first-person view.
 While exploring, the player can pick up and interact with objects like doors, keypads, computer consoles, drawers, machinery, etc., and use weapons (both melee and long range).

 The player faces powerful and numerous enemy creatures, which means that the best strategy is often to avoid combat.
 Although the player can fight, it is recommended that the ammunition be saved for the most difficult encounters.
 One particularly powerful creature, known as "the Beast", cannot be harmed by weapons, and must be evaded throughout the game.

 Soon after waking up, the main character meets two other survivors over the radio.
 Both will try to help him, but each one of them will have a different version of what happened in the ship.

 This adds even more confusion to the already frail mental state of the main character.

 The action takes place in the 8 levels of the ship, which are divided into living areas, labs, working places, computer rooms, etc. As the game progresses, the player is required to frequently backtrack between the different decks of the ship to accomplish their objectives.

-Instead of having automatic checkpoints or manual saves, players can only save the game at save stations that are located at various locations throughout the ship.
+Instead of having automatic checkpoints, players can only save the game at save stations that are located at various locations throughout the ship.